KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2026-recap.md

 by Keanya Phelps

+Keanya, thank you for chairing two unforgettable conferences!

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 <!--
+The power of Miscellaneous section
+Using multiple databases
+Background tasks demo-ed

 GeoDjango at City Scale: Spatial Data for Urban Systems Presented by
 Drishti Jain